Published: January 22, 2022

 (Source: Convince & Convert)

-This approach to marketing is 90% cheaper than traditional methods.
-Emails that contain visually stimulating reminders with fun catch phrases like “Give $20, Get $20” around referral details are a good way to kick off if you’re not sure how to begin.
-Plus, users are 4 times more likely to buy when referred by a friend.
-Timing referral emails is also key.
+This marketing approach is 90% cheaper than traditional methods.
+Emails that contain visually stimulating reminders with fun catchphrases like “Give $20, Get $20” around referral details are an excellent way to kick off if you’re not sure how to begin.
+Great timing is also of the essence.
 You can send out a “refer a friend” email right after the customer completes checkout, for example.

-21. On average, welcome emails have an 82% open rate, which is almost 4 times more than the open rate of emails overall.
+21. Well-written welcome emails can have as high as a 90% open rate, which is almost 4 times higher than the open rate of emails overall.

 Advertising statistics show that the first 48 hours after a user subscribes is crucial—it’s when new subscribers are more open to engagement.
 Typically, brands roll out open emails using autoresponders.
-These are used for what are referred to as “triggered emails,” which get sent out in response to a specific customer action or pattern of behavior.
+They set up triggered emails that get sent out in response to a specific customer action or behavior pattern.
 Abandonment emails, anniversary emails, and birthday emails fall under this category.

 22. Three abandoned cart emails generate 69% more orders than a single email.